Prasanna-Mohanty/Churn-Modelling-Bank-Customer-Dataset-Analysis-Using-Deep-Learning-and-Python-/README.md

 <em>from keras.models import Sequential</em><br>
 <em>from keras.layers import Dense</em></p>
 <p>The sequential module is required to initialize the ann and dense module is required to add layers to it.<br>
-Now we will initialize the deep learning model as a sequence of layers</p>
+Next, we will initialize the deep learning model as a sequence of layers</p>
 <p><em>classifier=Sequential()</em></p>
-<p>Now we will add the input layer and hidden layer to the model.</p>
+<p>Next, we will add the input layer and hidden layer to the model.</p>
 <h4 id="adding-layers"><strong>Adding Layers:</strong></h4>
 <p><em>#first hidden layer</em><br>
 <em>classifier.add(Dense(units=6,kernel_initializer=’uniform’,activation=’relu’,input_dim=11))</em></p>
 <p>I have defined 6 units in the first hidden layer and used rectifying linear function (ReLu) as the activation function.
 And since input dimensions (no. of features) are 11 we will define input_dim=11.</p>
-<p>Now we will add second hidden layer</p>
+<p>Next, we will add second hidden layer</p>
 <p><em>classifier.add(Dense(units=6,kernel_initializer=’uniform’,activation=’relu’))</em></p>
 <h3 id="adding-the-output-layer"><strong>Adding the output layer:</strong></h3>
 <p><em>classifier.add(Dense(units=1,kernel_initializer=’uniform’,activation=’sigmoid’))</em></p>